-19.2 Returning paper documents
+18.2 Returning paper documents

-Remember paperwork must also be returned promptly as soon as possible after work at an address is complete.
+Paperwork should also be returned promptly after work at an address is complete.

-Before returning work for an address, check all paper dietary documents for correct serial numbering and completion - the Diaries, self-completions, Token of Appreciation receipts.
-If a respondent has taken part in the ActiGraph or DLW part of the study, remember to also check all related documents for correct serial numbering and completion.
-Collate documents in person number order.
+Before returning work for an address:

+- ✓ check all paper dietary documents for correct serial numbering and completion all diaries, self-completions, Token of Appreciation receipts. - ✓ If a respondent has taken part in the ActiGraph, remember to check all related documents for correct serial numbering and completion. - ✓ Collate documents in person number order.